-Class hours: 6 lecture/lab Prereg: Qualified for MATH 24.
-Description: This is an introductory course exploring the theories, concepts, and applications of emerging technologies and strategies currently demonstrated in the field of solid waste management for Facility Engineering and Maintenance program.
-The course will introduce students to projectbased activities utilizing Zero Waste strategies and practices for solid waste management.
-Material and resource recovery will be examined with an emphasis on contemporary and sustainable industry practices.
+Class hours: 6 lecture/lab

+Description: This is an introductory

+course exploring the theories,

+concepts, and applications of emerging

+technologies and strategies currently

+demonstrated in the field of solid waste

+management for Facility Engineering

+and Maintenance program.
+The course

+will introduce students to projectbased activities utilizing Zero Waste

+strategies and practices for solid waste

+management.
+Material and resource

+recovery will be examined with an

+emphasis on contemporary and

+sustainable industry practices.